kelu124/echomods/tobo/Readme.md

 ## How does it work?

-TODO: Faire un petit schema simplifié.
+TODO: Faire un petit simplified schematics.

 # IOs